 Don’t be fooled – these pancakes will leave you stuffed!

 If you’re interested in a spa session – featuring macadamia oils and creams – contact Valhalla directly, and they can arrange that for you (see contact info below).

 Valhalla Farm’s Spa

-The visitors’ area grounds are very pleasant to walk around in.
+The visitors’ area grounds are delightful to walk around.
 In fact, if all you want to do is check out the farm and walk around for a bit, you’re welcome to do so.
 Bring a book if you want, find a spot in the shade and soak in the peaceful atmosphere.
 Plans to build bungalows are in the works.

 Helping Local Communities